SR14/LunarLander-DRL/README.md

 # Lunar Lander - Deep Reinforcement Learning
 Solved OpenAI's Continuous Lunar Lander with a an average reward of 200+ over the last 100 episodes at episode 493.
-Other Data Science & Machine Learning projects can be found at the [main GitHub repo](https://github.com/SR14).

 ## Getting Started